mccbc/notes/notes.md

+**To do for March 31:**

+ - [ ] Make acceleration flag choose what type of accel to use based on scattering type
+     - Attempt made in `photonmover.cpp:31`.
+Read in scattering method and turn off compton if scattering is resonance.
+Then, we may need additional logic...
+ - [ ] Add spherical position and direction vector sampling - uniform dist on the sphere
+     - Currently writing this in general mover, but I get the feeling this should be in its own MRWAcceleration function.
+Can share with the existing compton one?

+**Questions**

+ - Why isn't the scattering method flag being set correctly? `photonmover.cpp:31` gets a flag from `montecarloblock.cpp:244`, which reads it in from the athinput file through `montecarlo.cpp:263`.
+But, print statement seems to show that the flag is 0, not 5 as it should be for resonance transfer.

+**Done**

+ - [X] Paper edits up to section 2
+     -  Some questions to still be addressed - look through todo notes
- - [X] Look at how Thompson scattering is done in the code - close to what we want to do with lya
+ - [X] Look at how compton scattering acceleration is done in the code - close to what we want to do with lya

-**Recent updates**

-Done:
+**Previous Updates**

  - Put acceleration trigger condition in generalmover.cpp
      - Takes minimum of distances between photon position and each cell face in each direction